Kandiyohi County, Minnesota: Politics

 Kandiyohi County voters have switched from Democratic to Republican in recent years.
-In no national election since 1996 has the county selected the Democratic Party candidate (as of 2020).
+In no national election since 1996 has the county selected the Democratic Party candidate (as of 2024).
 However, Democratic incumbent Amy Klobuchar won the county in 2018 as she coasted to an easy reelection over Republican challenger Jim Newberger.
-Klobuchar also carried Kandiyohi County in her 2006 and 2012 victories.
+Klobuchar also carried Kandiyohi County in her 2006 and 2012 victories but lost it by 14% in her successful 2024 reelection bid.